trstoyan/microk8s-cluster-orchestrator/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+Everyone who enjoys coding is welcome to contribute to this project.
+We are committed to providing a respectful and collaborative environment where contributors can focus on building great software together.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive environment include:

-* **Being respectful and inclusive** - Using welcoming and inclusive language
+* **Being respectful** - Treating others with courtesy and professionalism
 * **Being collaborative** - Working together toward common goals
 * **Being constructive** - Providing helpful feedback and suggestions
-* **Being patient** - Understanding that everyone learns at different paces
-* **Being empathetic** - Considering others' perspectives and experiences
+* **Being focused** - Keeping discussions relevant to the project
-* **Being professional** - Maintaining appropriate boundaries and communication
+* **Being professional** - Maintaining appropriate communication standards

 Examples of unacceptable behavior include:

-* **Harassment** - Any form of harassment, intimidation, or discrimination
+* **Harassment or intimidation** - Any form of hostile or threatening behavior
-* **Inappropriate communication** - Trolling, insulting, or derogatory comments
+* **Disrespectful communication** - Trolling, insults, or derogatory comments
-* **Personal attacks** - Attacking someone's character, background, or identity
+* **Personal attacks** - Attacking contributors personally rather than addressing technical issues
-* **Unwelcome attention** - Unwanted sexual attention or advances
 * **Disruptive behavior** - Spam, excessive self-promotion, or off-topic discussions
-* **Violation of privacy** - Publishing private information without permission
+* **Privacy violations** - Publishing private information without permission
-* **Inappropriate content** - Sharing offensive, violent, or inappropriate material
+* **Inappropriate content** - Sharing offensive or unprofessional material

 ## Our Responsibilities